Oscar Hijuelos: Teaching

 Hijuelos taught at Hofstra University and was affiliated with Duke University, where he was a member of the faculty of the Department of English for 6 years before his death.

 Awards

 In addition to the 1990 Pulitzer Prize, Hijuelos received an Ingram Merrill Foundation Award in 1983, the year he published his first novel, Our House in the Last World.
 In 1985 the novel received the Rome Prize, awarded by the American Academy in Rome.
 In 2000, he received the Hispanic Heritage Award for Literature.
 In 2003 he received the Luis Leal Award for Distinction in Chicano/Latino Literature.

 Personal life

 Hijuelos' first marriage ended in divorce.
-He married writer and editor Lori Marie Carlson on December 12, 1998 in Manhattan.
+He married writer and editor Lori Marie Carlson on December 12, 1998, in Manhattan.
+Lori has since written a book about her experiences and in May 2026, appeared on the Off the Shelf podcast to discuss the book.

 Death

 On October 12, 2013, Oscar Hijuelos collapsed of a heart attack while playing tennis in Manhattan and never regained consciousness.
 He was 62 years old.
 He is survived by his second wife.